Jacob Ruppert

 Jacob Ruppert Jr. (August 5, 1867 – January 13, 1939) was an American brewer, businessman, National Guard colonel and politician who served for four terms representing New York in the United States House of Representatives from 1899 to 1907.
 He also owned the New York Yankees of Major League Baseball from 1915 until his death in 1939.

 Starting out in the family brewing business, Ruppert entered the 7th Regiment of the New York National Guard in 1886 at the age of 19, eventually reaching the rank of colonel.
 While he was the owner of the Yankees, he purchased the contract of Babe Ruth and built Yankee Stadium, reversing the franchise's fortunes and establishing it as the premier club in the major leagues.
 Ruppert was inducted into the National Baseball Hall of Fame in July 2013.

 Early life

-Ruppert was born in New York City, the son of brewer Jacob Ruppert Sr., and his wife, Anna Ruppert (née Gillig).
+Ruppert was born in New York City, the son of brewer Jacob Ruppert Sr. and his wife, Anna Ruppert (née Gillig).
 He was the second oldest of six children.
-His mother was also of German ethnicity, and was herself the daughter of prominent brewer George Gillig.
-Although he was a second-generation American, to the day he died he spoke with a noticeable German accent.
+His mother was also of German ethnicity and was the daughter of prominent brewer George Gillig.
+Although he was a second-generation American, he spoke with a noticeable German accent all his life.